3RD-Maple/SpeedTool/README.md

 dotnet run --project SpeedTool
 ```

-**Due to complications with .NET Framework versions, to get scripting support you need to manually copu the output of TimerInjector project into SpeedTool output directory.**
+**Due to complications with .NET Framework versions, to get scripting support you need to manually copy the output of TimerInjector project into SpeedTool output directory.**

 ## Future plans